 This year, convenience is one of the most important factors for holiday shoppers after price and product.
 We will explore in this article, 5 ways to answer this expectation through outstanding customer experience.

 We hear a lot about seamless customer journeys, and this is pointed as a priority by most companies.
 This is especially important in periods of high activity like Black Friday, when customers easily switch from one retailer to another.

 According to a survey, 84% of professionals said they are satisfied with their company’s ability to leverage technology to deliver on key customer experience measures, Still, only 68% of consumers felt the same.

 For customers, the top 3 aspects of efficient customer service are quick resolutions, knowledgeable service agents and fast responses.
+(More on customer service tips.)
 While a company may estimate that it provides quick resolution or a fast response, do customers think the same?
 From the customer’s point of view, when do they consider their problem solved?
 How long is “fast”?
 These metrics need to be based on customers’ opinions to make sure they are relevant.

 To avoid this bias, it is essential to put yourself in your customers’ shoes.
 This means testing the whole journey from start to finish.
 By doing so, you can identify areas of improvement, such as making your contact channels more visible, replying faster to questions or providing more information to customers while they browse the website.

 2. Make it easy for customers to contact you at all times